dativebase/dative/app/help/src/help.md

 is to login by clicking on the lock icon <i class="fa fa-fw fa-lock"></i> in the top right or by clicking on Account > Login.
-In the login dialog that appears, select the appropriate server, enter your username and password, and click login.
+In the login dialog that appears, select the appropriate server, enter your username and password, and click the “Login” button.
 If you have a LingSync account, you will most likely want to login to the server called “FieldDB”.
-If you are unable to login, you may need to manually create a new server.
-See the
+If you are unable to login, you may need to manually create a new server (see the [application settings](#application-settings) section).

+If you do not have a LingSync account, you may create one through Dative.
+First, open the registration form by clicking on Dative > Register (or by pressing ⌃R).
+Choose a FieldDB/LingSync-type server to register with, enter your desired username and password (and your email), and click the “Register” button and an account should be generated for you.

+Once you have successfully logged in, you will be brought either to the corpora interface (if you have logged into a LingSync server) or to the browse forms interface (if you have logged into an OLD server).
+At the corpus interface, you must choose the FieldDB/LingSync corpus that you wish to use; you do this by clicking on the “activate corpus” button
+<i class="fa fa-fw fa-toggle-off"></i>.
+This will take you to the browse
+forms interface where you can view the data in the corpus, modify it, and add to it.

+WARNING: THE DATA MODIFICATION/ADDITION FEATURE IS CURRENTLY NOT YET IMPLEMENTED IN DATIVE.

 ## Frequently Asked Questions<a data-name="frequently-asked-questions"></a>